 These techniques are scientifically proven.
 Meaning, it is being backed up by scientific studies.
 So you don’t have to doubt.
 Okay, let’s begin.

 1. The power of reason

 In 1978 Ellen Langer conducted a research that investigated how people respond to a request.
-The study used different sets of sentences that researchers tailored in a certain pattern.
+The study used different sets of sentences that researchers tailored to a certain pattern.

-What do you think the effect of wording of these sentences people’s compliance?
+What do you think the effect of the wording of these sentences people’s compliance?
 Here’s the result:

 What does the result really mean?
 The result suggests that people would most likely comply to a request if the reason of such request is stated.
 This is the power of “because”.
 In other words, you are more willing to comply with somebody’s request if you hear the reason behind such request than simply a request.

 This happens because our brain is always looking for a solution, an answer to every challenge; solving puzzles and crosswords.
-Understanding how the brain works helps you take advantage its power.
+Understanding how the brain works help you take advantage its power.

 2. The Power of Gestures